vladkinoman/just-my-notes/games/gaming-on-linux/steam-linux-runtime-and-proton.md

 > Right.
 This actually should be included in some kind of Proton FAQ, because a lot of people rely on Steam's default settings, but in this case it just doesn't work.
 Steam sets Steam Linux Runtime as a default when you have SteamPlay enabled for Windows games, but Windows games don't work with this runtime, you should manually change it to Proton in SteamPlay section.

+## Using Proton with non-Steam games

+I thought it would be a good idea to use Proton with GOG games, for example.
+It supports a really wide range of games that have achieved gold or platinum status on [ProtonDB](https://www.protondb.com/).
+It's better than using stock Wine and configuring it for each game separately.

+I found [this](https://www.reddit.com/r/linux_gaming/comments/be4e46/how_to_play_nonsteam_games_through_proton_this/) post on Reddit and adapted it for my STALKER: Shadow of Chernobyl copy.
+Here is what we should do:

+1. Go to **add a game** and add the game executable from the folder it is contained.
+You should also update the **SHORTCUT** section in the properties of this game.
+Add your name and add information in the following fields:

+   > Notice: I'm using quotes in order to avoid problems with spaces in the path.

+   **Target**: "/home/user/Games/gog/stalker-shadow-of-chernobyl/drive_c/GOG Games/S.T.A.L.K.E.R.
+Shadow of Chernobyl/bin/XR_3DA.exe"
+   **Start in**:"/home/user/Games/gog/stalker-shadow-of-chernobyl/drive_c/GOG Games/S.T.A.L.K.E.R.
+Shadow of Chernobyl/bin/"

+2. Go to the game properties on Steam and force Proton use.

+3. Go to Launch options and Add --wine or --proton to the box.

+After that, the game could be started.
+Your friends will see that you are playing a non-Steam game with the name you specified in the Shortcut section.
+However, Steam will not count the number of hours you have spent playing the game.
+Let's hope Valve adds this feature at some point.

+>  And where can I find the prefix created for this game and, for example, saves?

+Here is the path: "/home/user/.local/share/Steam/steamapps/compatdata/".
+There you will find a folder with many digits in its name (more numbers than Steam games have).
+This could be that prefix.

 ## Conclusion

 **Proton** is great for running non-Linux games.